-Last week after I put my dog down, my boss asked me if I could be back at work the same day.
+Last week my boss asked me if I could be back at work.
 That pressure immediately turned me off to ever wanting to go back.

 I shut down and avoided his calls.
 I just was not ready to face work again and deal with responsibilities.